 A registration fee will be required.
 Participants in the Festival will also have access to special rates and recommendations for guest accommodations during the whole week of the event.

-Please visit our Facebook page: La Filosofia, il Castello e la Torre – Instagram: @lafilosofiailcastellolatorre
+For further information please contact the Scientific Director Dr. Raffaele Mirelli at firstname.lastname@example.org and email@example.com.Please visit our website (www.lafilosofiailcastellolatorre.it) and Facebook page: La Filosofia, il Castello e la Torre – Instagram: @lafilosofiailcastellolatorre